 Review Procedures and Criteria

 Review internal PBM policies and procedures regarding the PBM’s audit process with pharmacies.
-Review criteria for the different types of audits to assess whether PBM has clear protocols, timeframes, documentation collection and review processes, requirements for on-site audits including processes for documenting observations during the on-site audit, and requirements for addressing pharmacy questions.
-The PBM should have internal policies and procedures for all aspects of the audit including but not limited to processes for initiating, conducting and resolving each type of audit.
+Review criteria for the different types of audits to assess whether the PBM has clear protocols, timeframes, documentation collection and review processes, requirements for on-site audits including processes for documenting observations during the on-site audit, and requirements for addressing pharmacy questions.
+The PBM should have internal policies and procedures for all aspects of the audit, including but not limited to processes for initiating, conducting, and resolving each type of audit.

 Review contracts and manuals with details about the audit process to ensure the information provided to pharmacies is clear, concise, and easily understood.
-While the details of the audit process are important, the information must be provided in a manner that will be easily understood by pharmacies.
+While the details of the audit process are important, the information must be provided in a clear and concise manner that will be understood by pharmacies.

 Review contracts and manuals for details provided to pharmacies about the audit process.
-Review how PBM informs pharmacies of how audits are initiated, any required documentation, timeframes for submission of information, processes for submission of information (i.e. via email, web portal or postal mail), any fees required by the PBM that are outside the audit finding, how the pharmacy may address and rectify potential findings, PBM’s obligation to provide a justification for the draft audit report and final determination, timeframes for PBM responses to pharmacies throughout the audit, and timeframes for resolution of the audit.
+Review how the PBM informs pharmacies of how audits are initiated, any required documentation, timeframes for submission of information, processes for submission of information (i.e. via email, web portal or postal mail), any fees required by the PBM that are outside the audit finding, how the pharmacy may address and rectify potential findings, the PBM’s obligation to provide a justification for the draft audit report and final determination, timeframes for PBM responses to pharmacies throughout the audit, and timeframes for resolution of the audit.

 Assess whether the PBM’s requirements for pharmacies are reasonable and provide pharmacies with the following: